Payroll Management Payroll Management

 Private Schools

 Even if they leave their job on the final day before vacation, permanent employees are still entitled to their vacation pay.
-Additionally, a permanent employee would be entitled to the income mentioned above if they left their position during the term (with proper notice).
+Additionally, a permanent employee would be entitled to the above income if they left their position during the term (with proper notice).

 Permanent employees could be disciplined in this circumstance.
-Following three years of no formal statement, permanent employees are deemed to have given up their job.
+Following three years of no formal statement, permanent employees are deemed to have given up their jobs.

 Except for school leaders, teaching and non-teaching staff members may occasionally be granted casual leaves depending on the State Government’s orders.
 Any casual leave may be taken with no more than two additional holidays.
 Other holidays before or after casual leaves exceeding two leaves are an integral part of informal leaves.
 Within two periods of casual leave, Sundays and holidays are considered part of those leaves.
 In this scenario, Saturdays and other half-working days are one full leave day.
 By working the other half, one can take unscheduled half-day leaves.
 The Act outlines a variety of specific casual leaves, such as those for family planning procedures, etc.